In the Electric Book workflow, a translation is a subfolder of the original book. Text files go into a subfolder of

 book(or your renamed book folder), usually named after the translation language code.
 (Remember sometimes

 bookhas been renamed for each book in a project).

-text named for the language code.
+text subdirectory.
 So all text files of a French translation live in

-images folders as the original language.
-This works only if your images contain no text, and all the images are the same in both languages.
+This works well if your images contain no text, and all the images are the same in both the parent and translation languages.

-If any images are different, then the translated images should also be in a sub-folder of each image set, e.g.
+If any images are different, then the translated images should also be saved in the translation

 When linking to images, remember to always use the `` tag in the path, e.g.: